Yank Barry: VitaPro

 Barry is the CEO of VitaPro Foods Inc. It sells textured vegetable protein soy-based meat substitutes, primarily to prisons and other institutional feeding operations.

-According to an investigative report by the Montreal Gazette from October 1998, Global Village Market (GVM) was a venture owned by Barry through which he sold VitaPro.
+According to an investigative report by the Montreal Gazette from October 1998, Global Village Market (GVM) was a venture owned by Barry through which he sold VitaPro's meat substitute products.
 According to an article published by UPI, GVM's shares were listed on the World Investors' Stock Exchange, which was part of an investment fraud carried out by the Caribbean-based First International Bank of Grenada.

 Barry developed VitaPro in 1989 or 1990.
 It was originally a South African venture.
 According to the VitaPro website, the company now operates from Belize and Bulgaria.

 When asked about VitaPro earnings, Barry said: "My company is terribly private in a bunch of countries.
 I'm a resident of the Bahamas.
 I don't pay tax.
 I'm not American.
 Let's say we do over a billion dollars in business.
 How much I earn is up to me.
 I give it to kids.
 I made a deal with God that whatever I save in tax, I give to kids."

 Barry also owns another venture called ProPectin, a Bulgarian company he purchased in 2009 that manufactures a pharmaceutical-grade apple pectin, which Barry credits for having cured his Type II diabetes.

 Global Village Champions Foundation

 Barry founded and heads the Global Village Champions Foundation.
 The foundation is a registered 501(c)(3) nonprofit in the United States, with self-reported net assets for 2016 of about US$7,000 and gross receipts of about US$3,000.
 The foundation was especially active in 2013, for which it reported net assets of about US$226,000 and gross receipts of about US$835,000.
 The foundation, which is funded by the profits from his VitaPro food business, said it had supplied 772 million meals to the needy worldwide by April 2012 and had spent more than US$1 million feeding and housing Syrian refugees in Bulgaria during 2012–2013.
 The foundation said it had supplied more than 1 billion meals to the needy by early 2015, based on its shipping documents and estimated portion sizes.

 He has befriended several boxing champions who have supported his charitable work.
 Retired champion boxer Evander Holyfield became Global Village Champions's "Goodwill Ambassador" in 2013.
-Retired boxer Muhammad Ali has also been his personal friend and has worked with Barry on his humanitarian projects.
-After Barry's involvement in disaster relief in the Philippines, his foundation work has also received support from Filipino boxer Manny Pacquiao.
+Retired boxer Muhammad Ali was also his personal friend and worked with Barry on some of his humanitarian projects.
+After Barry's involvement in disaster relief in the Philippines, his foundation work also received support from Filipino boxer Manny Pacquiao.